medahmedkrichen/ViDubb/README.md

 - **Speaker Diarization**: Identifies and separates speakers in the audio, ensuring accurate voice assignment for each speaker during dubbing.
 - **Web Interface Support**: Provides an intuitive web interface for easy upload, management, and control of dubbing projects.
 - **CPU and GPU Compatibility**: Works seamlessly on both CPU and GPU systems, optimizing performance based on available resources.
-- **Download Direct Video from YouTube**: Allows users to download videos directly from YouTube for immediate dubbing and localization, saving time and simplifying the workflow.

 Our mission is to provide an efficient and high-quality AI-driven dubbing solution that empowers content creators to expand their global reach, bringing videos to audiences in multiple languages with perfect synchronization and immersive quality.